radius-project/radius/docs/content/contributing/contributing-code/contributing-code-k8s/running-functional.md

     "mode": "debug",
     "program": "${workspaceFolder}/cmd/radius-controller/main.go",
     "env": {
-        "SKIP_WEBHOOKS": "true" // Don't enable webhooks when running locally as they require a cert.
+        "SKIP_WEBHOOKS": "true", // Don't enable webhooks when running locally as they require a cert.
+        "SKIP_APISERVICE_TLS": "true" // Don't enable TLS when running locally as it requires a cert.
     }
 },
 ```